-Lai, an architect and founder of the LA-based studio Bureau Spectacular, recycled rejected second-quality crystal to create his project, Terrazzo Palazzo.
+Lai, founder of the LA-based studio Bureau Spectacular, recycled rejected second-quality crystal to create his project, Terrazzo Palazzo.

 This crystal contains minor imperfections that makes them unusable in Swarovski's usual pieces, although the flaws are said to be so small they're invisible to the naked eye.

 Lai used the crystal to make a terrazzo tile, manufactured in Italy with the help of Brent Dzekciorius from Dzek, which is used to form plinth-like geometric structures in the Miami/Basel installation.